 A relatively small fridge in a hotel room can only hold so much.
 It’s great for juice, coffee cream, breakfast stuff like yogurt and snacky items but since there was nothing to cook on I got to try out all sorts of restaurants.
 So if anyone is going to Palm Springs or Las Vegas I have a whack load of recommendations.

 What’s funny about all of this is that when I told my friends, I found out that most of them thought it was great.
 Turns out they’d prefer to eat out in restaurants rather than have to cook.
 At first it was fun but then it felt a bit strange not having to do anything.
 No shopping, no preparation, no cleanup, no nothing.
 I started to miss it.
 I ended up going to grocery stores, buying what I could that would be easy to assemble in a hotel room which was mostly salad items.
-And picking up ready made stuff for picnics – which is another way of eating out
+And picking up ready made stuff for picnics – which is another way of eating outside.

 It was a good test.
 I got to try a lot of good restaurants and miraculously ended up gaining only a few pounds which could have been a lot worse but I’m reversing the damage – I’m just about back to where I was.
 Luckily I did a lot of walking, swimming and some running while away.